 Remove Debt Collections From Your Credit Report

 Many creditors send your account to a debt collector if you've left it unpaid for several months.
-The debt collector will then have the job of pursuing your for payment by calling you and sending letters, sometimes even making an offer to settle on the debt.
+The debt collector will then have the job of pursuing you for payment by calling you and sending letters, sometimes even making an offer to settle on the debt.

 Once the debt collector has been assigned or sold the account, part of their practice is to list the account on your credit report showing that you have an outstanding debt.
 Because it indicates a severe delinquency, having a debt collection on your credit report hurts your credit score.
 Even though a collection will affect your credit less as it gets older, the entry will remain on your credit report for seven years for future creditors and lenders to see and scrutinize.
-The most ideal option for dealing with collection accounts is to have them removed from your report.
+The best option for dealing with collection accounts is to have them removed from your report.

 Dispute If It's Not Your Collection

 If it's not your debt, you're not required to pay it and collectors aren't allowed to list it on your credit report.
 Dispute the error with the credit bureau reporting the collections account and have them remove the debt from your credit report for good.
 Provide copies of any evidence you have proving the debt doesn't belong to you.

 Even if the debt belongs to you, that doesn't mean the collector is legally able to collect from you.
 If the debt collector first contacted you within the past 30 days, you can request debt validation.
 This process requires the collector to provide proof that you owe the debt.
 If the collector can’t validate the debt or doesn’t respond to your request, the debt has to be removed from your credit report.